Italian civil union bill finally reaches parliament

 "We are finally here with a civil union bill that is very strong," said Senator Monica Cirinna, author of the text.

-"It is not exactly equal to other marriages, which I would have preferred, but it is a bill that recognizes all social rights," she told Reuters.
+"It is not exactly equal to other marriages, which I would have preferred, but it is a bill that recognises all social rights," she told Reuters.

 While stopping short of sanctioning full gay marriages, the legislation offers some of the benefits enjoyed by married couples, such as a share of a deceased partner's pension and automatic inheritance.